IntelLabs/PyTorchALFI/README.md

 The csv file showing the effect of the fault injection (_results_corr.csv) has the following structure:
 File path (depending on the used dataset might not be available and show -1), ground truth label, corrupted output index - top5, corrupted output score - top5, for fault position: layer,channel_in,channel_out,3D channel,height,width,bit,time - corrupted model and some fields that are not relevant for the opensource version.

-To evaluate an image classification experiment, give the evaluation path to the script alficore/evaluation/eval_img_classification.py and run it:
+To evaluate an image classification experiment, first enter the evaluation path (path to the results folder) in evaluation/eval_img_classification.py and run it:
 ```
-python alficore/evaluation/eval_img_classification.py <path to csv result files>
+python evaluation/eval_img_classification.py
 ```
 This will print you the resulting accuracy, DUE rate, and SDC rate to the command line.